Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 Response<ModelData> sampleModel = await DigitalTwinsClient.GetModelAsync(sampleModelId).ConfigureAwait(false);
 ```

-### Decommission Models
+### Decommission models

-To decommision a model, pass in a model id for the model you want to decommision
+To decommision a model, pass in a model Id for the model you want to decommision.

 ```C# Snippet:DigitalTwinsSampleDecommisionModel
 try